 1 Broadway # 14, Cambridge, MA 02142

 Obesity rates are on the rise in the United States and around the world.
-Besides increasing the incidence of heart disease, diabetes and metabolic dysfunction, this trend puts people at greater risk of both getting cancer and dying from it.
+Besides increasing the incidence of heart disease, diabetes and metabolic syndrome, this trend puts people at greater risk of both getting cancer and dying from it.
 As reported in the Journal of Clinical Oncology:

 “Obesity is associated with worsened prognosis after cancer diagnosis and also negatively affects the delivery of systemic therapy, contributes to morbidity of cancer treatment, and may raise the risk of second malignancies and comorbidities.”